vaibhavkhanduja/takehometest/README.md

 The aim is write out a program that scan through the log file of similar schema, of any size and presents output of paths along with their userid which have been  alteast visited N times by a user.

 ### Approach
 The challenge is attempted in java as a Maven project.
-An in-memory data structure of form hashtable is maintained as records from the file are read into asynchronously.
-The hard table keys are user id and values are set of unique file paths visited by these user ids.
+An in-memory data structure hashtable is maintained with records from the file are read asynchronously.
+The hash table keys are userids' and values' are set of unique file paths visited by these user ids.
+Such data structure ensures, userID are read only once and their visited corresponding paths are unique an be maintained in O(1) complexity.

-The file is read using asynchronous nio library where is link to the stream of records is obtained.
+The file is read using asynchronous nio library where a link to the stream of records is obtained.
 These streams is processed line by line reading the records into in memmory hash table called "storage".
+The nio library ensures the records are lazily and not in memory unless accessed.

 As file could grow very large, maintaining this in memory could be inefficient.
-Priordically, hash table size is checked against the memory consumed and is dumped onto underlying file storage.
+Priordically, hash table size is checked against the memory consumed (not very accurate) and is dumped onto underlying file storage.
 The design of file storage is done keeping in mind

 - Fast random access to the file system having individual files of userid, having userid as the file-name and contents as the paths.
 This represents the in-memory hash table on disk.
 The updates are faster too as small size files are accessed.
 - Accessing larger files before smaller, thus ensuring getting records which would meet the criteria of atleast N first